akash-g0807/Akash-Vault/Scalar Product.md

 where $\theta$ is the planar angle
 ```

-- Scalar product has several properties: [[Properties of Scalar Product]]
 ### Scalar Product using Orthonormal Basis Vectors

 We can use [[Orthonormal Basis for Vectors|orthonormal basis vectors]] to give a different definition for the scalar product: